-Note: For Summit 30AG (SDC-MSD30AG and SDC-SSD30AG) radio modules, this parameter is disabled.
+Note: For 30AG (MSD30AG and SSD30AG) radio modules, this parameter is disabled.
 The default is Optimized.

 Clinical Decision Support System (CDSS) is computer software designed to help make decisions, such as diagnosis or treatment decisions, based on available data acquired through electronic means.